ka4ep/Lexical.Localization/docs/ILine/README.md

 ```

 ## Dynamic use
-Asset keys from LocalizationRoot and StringLocalizationRoot are dynamically usable.
+Asset keys from LineRoot and StringLineRoot are dynamically usable.

 ```csharp
 // Dynamic assignment